The 7 Best Cooling Pillows for Night Sweats (Tested)

 The Sleep Number True Temp Pillow uses 37.5 Technology, a proprietary system of active particles embedded in the fabric that continuously adapts to your microclimate.
 In our lab tests, these particles rapidly removed moisture vapor before it could turn into liquid sweat.
 The pillow comes in three shapes: Classic, Contour, and Ultimate.
 We specifically tested the Contour version, which features an ergonomic dip in the center to cradle the head while firmly supporting the cervical spine.
 The internal foam remains structurally sound while the outer cover actively regulates humidity and temperature throughout the night.

-The foam core is quite firm, which might cause pressure points around the ears for lighter side sleepers.
+After 6 weeks of daily use, the contour shape drastically reduced neck stiffness for our back-sleeping testers.
+The foam core is quite firm, which causes pressure points around the ears for lighter side sleepers.
 The active 37.5 Technology requires you to use highly breathable pillowcases, as heavy cotton or flannel completely nullify the cooling effect.
-For back sleepers who suffer from severe night sweats and neck pain simultaneously, the True Temp Contour delivers precise orthopedic support and exceptional humidity control.

 Frequently Asked Questions

-Yes, but only if they use active cooling technologies like phase-change materials or ventilated polymer grids.
+Yes, but only if they rely on active cooling technologies like phase-change materials (PCMs) or ventilated polymer grids.
 Surface-level cooling gels provide initial relief but eventually absorb body heat and become warm.
-For severe night sweats, prioritize moisture-wicking covers combined with aerated cores.
+For severe night sweats, prioritize moisture-wicking covers combined with aerated cores that physically move heat away from your skin.

 Pillows relying entirely on chemical cooling gel pads often degrade within two to three years of nightly use.
 Structural cooling designs, like ventilated latex or polymer grids, maintain their airflow properties for five to seven years.
 Washing the cover exactly according to manufacturer instructions prevents the moisture-wicking properties from breaking down.

 Yes, but the material of your pillowcase heavily impacts the cooling performance.
 We strongly recommend using Tencel, bamboo, or lightweight percale cotton pillowcases to maximize breathability.
-Heavy materials like flannel, silk, or dense sateen cotton will block the heat dissipation and trap moisture.
+Heavy materials like flannel, silk, or dense sateen cotton block heat dissipation and trap moisture, neutralizing the pillow’s cooling tech.

 In our thermal testing, hyper-elastic polymer grids and ventilated Talalay latex retained the least amount of heat.
 Shredded memory foam mixed with phase-change materials ranks slightly lower but still drastically outperforms solid memory foam or synthetic down alternatives.